Compare personal loans

 Watch out for fees

-When looking for a personal loan you might focus on the interest rate, but it’s important to know what fees might be involved.
+When looking for a personal loan, you might focus on the interest rate, but it’s important to know what fees might be involved.

 There are lots of types of fees, including missed payment fees, early repayment fees, loan restructuring fees, and so on.
 It’s important you’re aware of all the possible fees a lender might charge, but also don’t get overwhelmed at this stage – just make sure you review what these are before you sign up.